South-Central British Columbia, approximately 81

 Mile House.
 The campground itself is to the right, and to the left is

-Trail, and Deception Falls trail.
-See the sign to the left of the red
+Trail, and Deception Falls Trail.
+See a dark-coloured sign to the left of the red

 sign in the middle of the photo?